-First you must be prepared for your pet to be frightened and very likely to snap at you.
-Even the most tame animal may bite when injured and scared.
+First, you must be prepared for your pet to be frightened and very likely to snap at you.
+Even the tamest animal may bite when injured and scared.
 It is best to restrain your pet gently with the small, clean towel for treatment.
-Use the syringes (with no needles on them!) to first flush the wound with sterile saline solution.
-Pat dry with a piece of gauze, and disinfect with the antiseptic solution.
+Use the syringes (with no needles on them!) to first flush the wound with a sterile saline solution.
+Pat dry with a piece of gauze and disinfect with the antiseptic solution.
 Again, pat dry, and lightly apply the antibiotic ointment.
 At this point, it is best to keep the injured animal in the isolation cage.
-Your isolation cage should be fairly basic to encourage more nap time then play time until your pet is back in good condition.
-Absolutely moniter your pet's intake of food and water after any injury, as a change in their dietary habits can be cause to see a vet.
+Your isolation cage should be fairly basic to encourage more nap time than play time until your pet is back in good condition.
+Monitor your pet’s intake of food and water after any injury, as a change in their dietary habits can because to see a vet.

 Treatment of Parasites

 The two main parasites you are likely to deal with (if ever) are lice and mites.
-Signs of your pet being infected by parasites can be itching, scratches on it's skin, red bumps and a patchy coat.
+Signs of your pet being infected by parasites can be itching, scratches on its skin, red bumps, and a patchy coat.
 In this case, prevention is the best cure.
-If you bring a new animal into your home it is always good to have it vet checked and quarantined in a seperate part of the house.
+If you bring a new animal into your home, it is always good to have it vet checked and quarantined in a separate part of the house.
 Make sure you wash your hands and do not handle your pets against the same clothing to avoid the spread of potential parasites.
-Lice are species specific, so you won't have to worry about your hamster transmitting lice to your rats.
+Lice are species specific, so you won’t have to worry about your hamster transmitting lice to your rats.
 Mites are not species specific and can be transmitted to all of your animals.

-Diagnosis and treatment should be found with a vet, though some small animal owners have had varied degrees of success treating the parasites at home.
+Diagnosis and treatment should be found with a vet, though some small animal owners have had varying degrees of success in treating the parasites at home.

 The treatment for topical parasites varies greatly from species to species.
 If you would like to know about possible home remedies, you can E-Mail Us or contact your Veterinarian.